sethbern/CSJava/_sources/Unit8-ArrayList/topic-8-7-data-ethics.rst

-|Groupwork| POGIL Groupwork: Data Privacy
+|Groupwork| Groupwork: Data Privacy
 ----------------------------------------------

-In POGIL groups, explore a popular app or web site and its data collecting practices.
+Explore a popular app or web site and its data collecting practices.
 Explain the risks to privacy from collecting and storing personal data on computer systems.
 Discuss the ethical and legal problems that may arise and how programmers can try to avoid them.
 Design a poster describing the data privacy issues for your chosen app or web site  for your class.